Skintrphoenix/Steadfast5/README.md

  -  <h3>Install:</h3>
 1. Follow those [pmmp instructions]( https://pmmp.readthedocs.io/en/rtfd/installation.html).
-2. Replace it with Steadfast 3, don't forget to rename it to `PocketMine-MP`.
+2. Replace it with Steadfast 3 (Don't forget to rename it to `PocketMine-MP`).
-3. Start the server.<br><br>
+3. Start the server.<br>
 Note: If this don't work, ask developer.

  -  <h3>Update:</h3>